Table of Contents

 In 2016 we featured some excerpts from one of its authors on China: Satyajit Das: 2 Outcomes – “Managed Depression” or “The Mother of All Crashes”.

-But we’ve seen it mentioned multiple times in recent weeks.
+But we’ve seen it mentioned many times after the corana-panic began.

 So far the predictions made in this fascinating book are eerily accurate.
 Today we’ll look at what is yet to come.
 Why it will affect the entire planet and not just the USA.
-And hear from one of the authors directly…
+We’ll also hear from one of the authors directly.
+As Neil Howe has recently released an updated version titled “The Fourth Turning Is Here” (William Strauss is no longer alive)…

 What is “The Fourth Turning”?

-We are now in the final 5 years of the Fourth Turning.
-We’re seeing the destruction of the old and the birth of the new.
+We are now in the final stage of the Fourth Turning.
+We’re seeing the destruction of the old and this will be followed by the birth of the new.

 Here is a simple summary of Strauss and Howe’s concept of the four turnings: